Using Strategic Sponsorships to Build Your Brand

 Pro tip: Have a strategy beyond what the event organizers are doing.
 A good strategy will create a great impact on your audience and drive ROI through heightened recognition of your company and therefore new inquiries.

 Make a Strategic Decision

-One of the biggest mistakes companies can make when choosing to sponsor, is making sponsorship decisions based solely on what “feels” best or what the CEO’s pet team or charity is.
+One of the biggest mistakes a company can make when choosing to sponsor is to make the sponsorship decisions based solely on what “feels” best or what the CEO’s pet team or charity is.

-In addition to how an event will match with your company’s values, other evaluation criteria include:
+Besides how an event will match with your company’s values, other evaluation criteria include:

 - Who is the target audience?

 - What do you want to achieve and how does the event help you do that?